- PURPOSE OF THIS PRIVACY NOTICE

 Examples of how we use information held about you include:

 - To process any orders that you make on our website or in store.
 If we don’t collect your personal data during checkout, we won’t be able to process and deliver your order and comply with legal obligations.
 For example, your details may need to be passed to a third party to supply or deliver the product or service that you ordered, and we may keep your details for a reasonable period afterwards in order to fulfil any contractual obligations such as refunds, guarantees and so on.

 - To respond to your queries, refund requests and complaints.
 Handling the information you send enables us to respond.
 We may also keep a record of these to inform any future communication with us and to demonstrate how we communicated with you throughout.
 We do this on the basis of our contractual obligations to you, our legal obligations and our legitimate interests in providing you with the best service and understanding how we can improve our service based on your experience.

 - To process payments and to prevent fraudulent transactions.
 We do this on the basis of our legitimate business interests.
 This also helps to protect our customers from fraud.

-- To send you relevant communications by email or post in relation to updates, products and services.
+- To send you relevant communications by email, SMS, messaging apps (including Whatsapp and Messenger) or post in relation to updates, products and services.
 We’ll do this on the basis of our legitimate business interest.
-You are free to opt out of hearing from us by email or post at any time.
+You are free to opt out of hearing from us by email, SMS, messaging apps (including Whatsapp and Messenger) or post at any time.
 For information on how to opt out go to section What are your rights over your personal data?